-The following table shows the total remuneration paid to the members of the Group Executive Board for the 2019 and 2020 financial years, broken down into individual components and including the highest amount paid to one member.
-In the year under review, the variable performance-related salary component for members of the Group Executive Board (CHF 2,439 thousand in total) was around 76% of the base salary (CHF 3,221 thousand in total).
-The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) increased by 5.3% compared to the prior year.
-The decrease in total remuneration paid to the Group Executive Board is primarily attributable to the lower number of Group Executive Board members compared to the previous year.
+The following table shows the total remuneration paid to the members of the Group Executive Board for the 2020 and 2021 financial years, broken down into individual components and including the highest amount paid to one member.
+In the year under review, the financial targets relevant to remuneration were considerably exceeded.
+At the same time, expectations were also exceeded in the context of the business transformation.
+This mainly related to the topics of customers and sustainability.
+The EBITDA threshold was reached.
+The resulting overall target achievement of the performance-related component is 118% of the target bonus for the CEO and between 118 and 120% for the other members of the Group Executive Board.
+The Board of Directors took network faults into account when determining target achievement.
+In the year under review, the variable performance-related salary component for members of the Group Executive Board (CHF 2,769 thousand in total) was around 88% of the base salary (CHF 3,165 thousand in total).
+The total remuneration paid to the highest-earning member of the Group Executive Board (CEO, Urs Schaeppi) increased by 5.7% compared to the prior year.
+The increase in total remuneration paid to the Group Executive Board and the CEO is primarily attributable to the higher variable remuneration as compared to the prior year.